ethersphere/bee-docs/docs/learn/technology/contracts/postage-stamp.md

 This table is based on preliminary calculations and may be subject to change.
 :::

-Nodes' storage is actually calculated in the number of chunks, which we counted as 4k (2^12 bytes) each,but in fact some SOC chunks can be a few bytes longer, and some chunks can be smaller, so the conversion is not precise.
-On the other hand, when a user buys a capacity they usually expect to be able to upload files with a sum total size of that capacity.
-However, the way swarm represents files in a merkle tree, the intermediate chunks are additional overhead you need to calculate with.
+Nodes' storage is actually defined as a number of chunks with a size of 4kb (2^12 bytes) each, but in fact some [SOC](/docs/learn/technology/disc#content-addressed-chunks-and-single-owner-chunks) chunks can be a few bytes longer, and some chunks can be smaller, so the conversion is not precise.
+Furthermore, due to the way Swarm represents files in a merkle tree, the intermediate chunks are additional overhead which must also be accounted for.

-Besides this, when the node stores the chunks it uses additional indexes therefore the disk space the maximally filled reserve would demand cannot be calculated with perfect accuracy.
+Additionally, when a node stores chunks it uses additional indexes — therefore the disk space a maximally filled reserve would demand cannot be calculated with perfect accuracy.